fuse-modules/fuse-gstreamer/README.md

 </App>
 ```

 This instantiates a GStreamer control playing a live video stream over RTSP.
 Many common transport protocols, container formats and media codecs are supported out-of-the-box.
+If you want to play local files, provide a `file:///` URI instead.

 To use this control in your project, you must add `"GStreamer"` to `"Packages"` in your `.unoproj` file.